zacanger/niddesa/text/generated-translations/cullaniddesa/09-chinese-google.md

-"What they told me before": "Fan Bawali Brahman and all other his Asari, they explain, explain, teach, inform, establish, uncover, analyze, clarify, explain those own views, their own favorites, My hobbies, my own opinions, my own intentions, my own intentions.”
+"What they told me before": "Fan Bawali Brahman and all other his Asari, they explain, explain, teach, inform, establish, uncover, analyze, clarify, explain those own views, their own favorites, My hobbies, my own opinions, my own intentions, my own intentions."
 As Fan told me before.

 "[Like this Venerable Black Marge]": ""Like this", the continuation of the sentence... (slightly omitted) This is the order of the sentence, "Like this".